The Banking Regulation Review: Liechtenstein

 The Banking Division is responsible for supervising banks and investment firms in Liechtenstein, and it monitors compliance with the applicable legal norms.
 As part of the licensing procedure, submitted documents are reviewed for content and completeness.
 Ongoing monitoring is ensured with reports banks and investment firms are legally required to submit, as well as through direct and periodic contact with the boards of directors and management of institutions.

-To ensure transparency as well as to improve the working of the internal banking market, the Capital Requirement Directive (CRD IV)14 obliges the competent authorities to disclose specific information.
+To ensure transparency as well as to improve the working of the internal banking market, the Capital Requirement Directive (CRD) IV16 obliges the competent authorities to disclose specific information.
 The published information should permit a meaningful comparison of the approaches adopted by the competent authorities of the different Member States.

 The FMA keeps regular contact with members of boards of directors and management to discuss and address financial market observations and any potential conflicts.
 The FMA is a proactive financial market player: it not only takes on the role of supervisory authority but also that of researching partner for new developments within the field.
 For example, it has its own laboratory to research, inter alia, new technologies and new developments.
 This sandbox allows financial market players to learn about new developments and approaches within the market, and thereby to not be surprised by them.
 Additionally, the size of Liechtenstein's financial market system, the accessibility of the authorities and the rapid processing of any potential issues are big advantages for the local market, which gives enterprises a competitive advantage when filing for licences across the EEA.

-There are several reports15 that banks must deliver to the FMA during the course of the year concerning financial stability, liquidity, fulfilment of different tasks and auditors' reports.
-These reports must fulfil the general legal requirements according to the Basel III agreements – CRD IV and the Capital Requirements Regulation (CRR)16 – and are part of the Single Supervisory Mechanism across the EU.
+There are several reports17 that banks must deliver to the FMA during the course of the year concerning financial stability, liquidity, fulfilment of different tasks and – as previously mentioned – auditors' reports.
+These reports must fulfil the general legal requirements according to the Basel III agreements (CRD IV and the Capital Requirements Regulation (CRR)18), and are part of the Single Supervisory Mechanism across the EU.

 iii Management of banks

-Pursuant to Article 22 of the BA, banks and investment firms must be organised in accordance with their business profile and business cases, and require:
+Pursuant to Article 22 of the Banking Act (BA), banks and investment firms must be organised in accordance with their business profile and business cases, and require:

 - a board of directors responsible for overall direction, supervision and control;